opensearch-project/opensearch-build/bundle-workflow/README.md

 ## OpenSearch Bundle Workflow

-The bundle workflow builds a complete OpenSearch distribution from source.
+The bundle workflow builds a complete OpenSearch and OpenSearch Dashboards distribution from source.
 You can currently build 1.0, 1.1 and 1.1-SNAPSHOT.

 ### How it works

-This system performs a top-down build of all components required for a specific OpenSearch bundle release.
+This system performs a top-down build of all components required for a specific OpenSearch and OpenSearch Dashboards bundle release.
 The input to the system is a manifest that defines the order in which components should be built.
 All manifests for our current releases are [here](/manifests).